dapanda1/weirdhouse/README.md

 Hat:		Anything for maxing DA (I used Lens of Hatred	for lowering enemy defense.)

-Back:		Anything	-- Just used this for buffing stats
+Back:		Anything	-- Just used this for buffing stats, could also use it for MP regen.

 Shirt:		Crimbuccaneer bombjacket -- This is for dealing more damage with combat items